leventefabry/TicTacToeGame/README.md

 # TicTacToeGame
-A TicTacToe game in WinForms.

-A simple TicTacToe game with highscore.
+A TicTacToe game in WinForms, with highscore.